vikingeducation/assignment_react_redux/README.md

+Here are two quick made apps in React with Redux

 # The Grocery List React REDUX App - including VIEW
 Redux operation UX oriented;
 "As a user, I want to...